 When WeWork On Demand popped up as an option, du Boucheron was surprised.
-She’d heard of the brand before, but didn’t realize there was a new app that allows people to book spaces at numerous WeWork locations whenever they wanted without a longer contract.
-The WeWork On Demand app lets people book workspace on a daily basis in 190 WeWork locations across 11 cities in the U.S., with no monthly commitment.
+She’d heard of the brand before, but hadn’t realised there was a new app that allows people to book spaces at numerous WeWork locations whenever they wanted without a longer contract.
+The WeWork On Demand app lets people book workspace on a daily basis in 190 WeWork locations across 11 cities in the US, with no monthly commitment.

 Using On Demand, du Boucheron’s team has worked from multiple locations over the past couple of months.
-They started with WeWork 199 Water St in Lower Manhattan because it’s only three blocks away from du Boucheron’s son’s school.
+They started with WeWork 199 Water St in Lower Manhattan because it’s near to du Boucheron’s son’s school.
 They also worked in WeWork 134 N 4th St in Williamsburg, close to a few of their homes, and in WeWork 980 6th Avenue, close to the Empire State Building and near an employee’s partner’s office building.

 Rethinking your workspace?

 Charlee Dyroff is a writer and teacher from Boulder, Colorado.